 - Judges shall be informed by Chair that they shall have no interaction with attendees at the event.

 1. Changes in repertoire will not be permitted after the competition deadline.

 2. Students must submit one score for each work performed in a competitive event.
 NVMTA supports the use of published musical scores.
 Furnish one published score for the judges.
 If a photocopy must be used, the NVMTA Copyright Release, signed by a parent or teacher must be submitted to the chairman at least one week prior to the event.
 Please also submit this form for music purchased or downloaded from the internet.
 Students using photocopies (or anything resembling a photocopy) either for themselves or the judges without having provided the Copyright Release by this deadline may play for comments but will not be eligible to compete.

 1. Only the participating teacher shall complete and submit applications and checks.
 The teacher shall send only one check per studio.
 Applications and checks sent by students or their parents will not be accepted.

 2. All entries must include specific repertoire information, including key, opus number, movement and tempo.

-3. All application materials, including fees, must be postmarked by the deadline and applications must be filled out online by the postmark deadline.
+3. All application materials, including fees, must be completed/postmarked by the deadline and applications must be filled out online by the postmark deadline.